How To Transfer Credit Card Balances

 Illustration from The Skinny On Credit Cards, published with permission.
 The Skinny On.

-Sign Up And Transfer Your Balance
+Sign Up and Transfer Your Balance

 Once you’ve completed your due diligence and is ready to move forward, make sure you fill out your balance transfer credit card application carefully (or balance transfer form in case of an existing card).
 Incomplete information may delay the transfer or cause unanticipated problem.